DA0-DA0/docs/docs/more-info/whats-the-interchain.md

 4. Bob verifies the proof. if valid, Bob creates 10 ATOM "vouchers" on his chain.

-The ATOM on Bob’s chain are not real ATOM. they represent Alice's ATOM, and a proof that those ATOM are frozen.
-But Bob can “redeem” her vouchers for ATOM on A anytime.
+The ATOM on Bob’s chain is not real ATOM.
+They represent Alice's ATOM, and a proof that those ATOMs are frozen.
+But Bob can “redeem” her vouchers for ATOMs anytime.
 So they’re as good as ATOM!

 :::tip
 Want to learn more about IBC?
 Check out [the Cosmos docs](https://v1.cosmos.network/intro#designing-the-internet-of-blockchains).